Zanite Plus Polymer Composite2023-04-24T11:44:09-04:00

-Zanite® Plus polymer composite is a blend of pure silicon dioxide ceramic (99.8%) quartz aggregate, specially formulated high strength epoxy resin and proprietary additives.
+Zanite Plus mineral cast polymer composite is a blend of pure silicon dioxide ceramic (99.8%) quartz aggregate, specially formulated high strength epoxy resin and proprietary additives.
 The natural elliptical shape of quartz is ideal for casting intricate structures.
 Often this material is referred to as polymer concrete, epoxy granite, or a mineral casting.

 Zanite Plus replaces traditional materials such as iron, aluminum, and steel used in the manufacture of many structural components.
-Castings are manufactured to tight finish tolerances than rarely required secondary operations.
-Our polymer composite is accepted by design engineers throughout the world as an alternative material due to its excellent design flexibility, mechanical properties, and short production time.
+Castings are manufactured to tight finish tolerances that rarely required secondary operations.
+Our mineral cast polymer composite is accepted by design engineers throughout the world as an alternative material due to its excellent design flexibility, mechanical properties, and short production time.

 Epoxy based polymer concrete castings used as machine bases originated in Europe in the mid 1970’s.
 The technology migrated to the USA in the early 1980’s with machine tool builders.
 In 2009, BaseTek, LLC purchased the technology and was assigned the legal marketing rights to the trade name Zanite from Illinois Tool Works, Inc. (ITW) Pre-cast division located in Chardon, OH.

 Beginning in 2013 BaseTek began a program to study and enhance the Zanite formulation previously acquired.
 BaseTek utilized a combination of internal resources along with outside consultants to facilitate a reformulation of the Zanite polymer blend.
 Well over a year was spent evaluating each component and processing methodology.